fabOnReact/surf-rails/README.md

 - [`Geocoder`][1] to `reverse geocode` database entries based on the GPS latitude and longitude coordinates
 - `Geospatial Queries` by [user coordinates or bounding box][2]
 - Database with over 1 Million surfspots in the world with gps coordinates, pictures and information (Database information is kept private and is available in the App)
+- Sidekiq and Cron-Sidekiq jobs to retrieve and calculate forecasts information
 - Hosting on Digital Ocean
 - Native Mobile Iphone and Android application